NewStrangeWorlds/BeAR/docs_src/sections/opacity_data.rst

 opacity calculator, one can of course also use other opacities.
 In that case, they have to be converted to the format described below.

+Besides the tabulated opacities, BeAR offers a variety of built-in opacities, namely Rayleigh scattering and continuum absorption.
+The available data is discussed :ref:`here <sec:built-in-opacity_data>`.

 Global wavenumber grid
 ......................